rijksuniversiteit-groningen/docker-cds/docs/source/visualization/rugplot/rugplot.rst

 computer host.
 The ``--rm`` flag will remove the container when the visualiztion task is done.
 The argument ``-v "$PWD":/app/data`` will mount the current working directory in the `/app/data` folder within the container.
+This will enable `rugplot` to use data to create the visualizations.

 .. note::

-   It is important that the data are in the working directory.
+   Running the command ``ls`` will display the files in the working directory

 .. note::